polizoto/auto_captions_dl/README.md

 `chmod +x path/to/punctuate.sh` etc.

-5) Enter path to playlist.sh script and add the URL to the YouTube video.
+5) Enter path to playlist.sh script and add the URL to the YouTube video/playlist.

 `path/to/playlist.sh YouTube_URL`